Fernwood, Greater Victoria: History

 Central Middle School stands on the site of the first public school, a wood-frame schoolhouse built in 1853 on the colonial school reserve.
 This building was replaced in 1876 by a building designed by Victoria architect John Teague, who also designed the Dominion Customs House on Wharf Street and Victoria City Hall.
 In turn, the 1876 school was replaced in 1902 by a brick building designed by Francis Rattenbury.
 However, the increase in Victoria's population in the early 1900s made this building inadequate within 12 years.
 The present Central Middle School (formerly Central Junior High School), built in 1952, was designed by the Victoria architectural firm Birley Wade Stockdill.

 The commercial heart of Fernwood developed along Fernwood road in the 1890s and early 1900s and many of the commercial buildings in the village date from this time in part due to the intersection of Gladstone road and Fernwood road acting as the terminus of the streetcar line connecting the neighbourhood to downtown.
 The building now housing the Belfry Theatre was built in 1892 as Emmanuel Baptist Church.
 Another small commercial node developed along Haultain Road.
 Most of the Fernwood neighbourhood was built up by the end of the real estate boom of 1913.

+From around 1890 until 1947, the area in front of the Emmanuel Baptist Church (now the Belfry Theatre) was the terminus of the streetcar that ran from Downtown to Fernwood, then an outer suburb of town.
+When the streetcars were removed, following a referendum in 1947, vehicle traffic was allowed to traverse this section of Gladstone, until the early 1970s, when the Fernwood Community Association, lead by Paul Phillips, petitioned the city to turn the area into a car-free plaza, which it remains today, as Fernwood Square, or, more technically, as Gladstone Mall.
+The mixed-use commercial area sprung up around the transit hub in the early 20th century.

+Fernwood suffered urban blight in the 1980s and 1990s and attracted street disorder, squatting, and criminality.
+The building that now hosts Little June was an active squatters' residence in the late 1980s.
+The neighbourhood began to revitalize in the 1990s, in part thanks to community groups and associations and social investment.

+Today, Fernwood Square hosts Fernfest and many other community events.
+Vic High was significantly remodeled in the early 2020s and now features a synthetic soccer field and five volleyball courts.
+Alexander Park is the site of the largest leash-optional park in Fernwood, and William Stephenson and Stadacona feature playgrounds and other recreational amenities.